AhsanRazaUK/AngularWithMVC/README.md

 cd my-angular-app
 ```
 ### Set it up
-* Open existing Solution or create new project in Visual Studio where you want to use Angular app.
+* Open existing Solution or create new project in Visual Studio where you want to use Angular app
 * Copy all files/folders of ```my-angular-app```
-* Right Click on to your project on Visual Stuio and paste these files
+* Right Click on to your project in Visual Stuio and paste these files in project
 * Click ```Show All Files``` from top of *Solution Explorer* to verify either ```node_modules``` folder has been created
 * Open ```_Layout.cshtml```.
 And add following tags to call Angular script files in ```environment``` tag above ``` @RenderSection("Scripts", required: false) ``` in ```body``` section.
 ```